IsmailAbys/Segmentation/README.md

 4) slicer.py --> transforms segmented mask to make it suitable for 3D slicer visualization: python slicer.py -i seg.nii.gz -o name.nii.gz
    In this file you don't need to modify anything, just place the file in the same folder where is a segmented mask to run the script.

-5) pytorchtools.py --> this file is for early stopping and it should be placed in the same folder where the train file is located.
+5) pytorchtools.py --> this file is for early stopping and it should be placed in the same folder where the train.py file is located.